skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -C, --comments    Generate instruction comments.
-    -e, --end ADDR    Stop at this address (default=65536).
+    -e, --end ADDR    Stop at this address.
     -h, --hex         Write upper case hexadecimal addresses.
     -I, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
                       This option may be used multiple times.